mestieri/mestieri.github.io/index.md

 ## Work in Progress

-1. Structural Change in Innovation, with Danial Lashkari and Diego Comin.

-2. What Goods do Countries Trade?, with Danial Lashkari.
+1. What Goods do Countries Trade?, with Danial Lashkari.

-3. Micro Assignment and Macro Elasticities, with Riccardo Bianchi-Vimercati.
+2. Micro Assignment and Macro Elasticities, with Riccardo Bianchi-Vimercati.

-4. Jobless Industrialization, with Laura Alfaro, Marcela Eslava and Felipe Saenz.
+3. Jobless Industrialization, with Laura Alfaro, Marcela Eslava and Felipe Saenz.

-5. Persistence of Inequality after Apartheid: Assessing the Role of Geography and Skills, with Kristina Manysheva and Johanna Schauer.
+4. Persistence of Inequality after Apartheid: Assessing the Role of Geography and Skills, with Kristina Manysheva and Johanna Schauer.

-6. Scale and Skill, with Diego Comin and Matthew Dey.
+5. Scale and Skill, with Diego Comin and Matthew Dey.

 ## Teaching Materials